forhad-php/laravel/README.md

 - Duplicate the existing code and replace the welcome to your page name.
 Be sure with URL.
 For example I want to create a page named `hello` then url should be `/hello`
 - Now go to resources > views > and duplicate the welcome page
 - Now visit the link supose `http://127.0.0.1:8000/hello`

+#0.
+Create and connect the database
+- Donwload TablePlus from https://tableplus.com/ and Install it
+- Open TablePlus > Create a new connection > MySQL > Create